Chinese payment gateways

 Union Pay was the business credit card processing system for historical Chinese citizens.
 Today, some Chinese credit cards support Visa and MasterCard processing, but Union Pay is still the majority supplier of credit card processing in China.

-We recommend you speak with your business credit card processing company to ensure you can accept payments from Union Pay credit cards.
+We recommend that you speak with your business credit card processing company to make sure you can accept payments from Union Pay credit cards.

-When processing a Chinese credit card, the monies are taken from the Chinese bank account in your local currency.
+When processing a Chinese credit card, the money is taken from the Chinese bank account in your local currency.
 The purchaser has already exchanged the funds into your local currencies at the Chinese bank.

 When using a Chinese credit card overseas, it operates like a Debit Card as the funds are taken from the Chinese account to complete the credit card processing transaction.
 Generally, within a few seconds, confirm on their Chinese mobile.